jalberse/feriphys/README.md

     (besdies a different GuiWindow field, but that could be passed in or use different type that implement a GuiWindow trait or something)
 Then they could each implement their own get_simulation_state_mut() and each simulation would implement a sync_state_from_gui().

-Clean up lib.rs - cluttered.
-Move some stuff into their own modules or existing modules as appropriate.
-Consider what can be re-used.

-Then, squirel away the current lib.rs into some new BouncingBallSim.rs file (top level) which holds its own event loop and stuff.
+Then, squirel away the current lib.rs into some new bouncing ball simulation.
+Maybe its own module, since it's a different "app" in some ways.
 Change the current lib.rs to open that based on some command line argument.
-Add a new ParticlesSim.rs (or something) to start our particle sim.
+Add a new ParticlesSim.rs (or something, maybe instead some particle_sim/mod.rs) to start our particle sim.
 Begin development on ParticlesSim.rs.
 Anything that *can* be abstracted out of BouncingBallSim.rs to be shared, should be, if it's easy.